 First review the major changes below to ensure that you are ready to upgrade.

 Then ensure that all dependencies (especially BLT, Drupal core, and Drupal modules) are already up-to-date.
 Specifically, you must be using BLT version 9.2.6 or greater to avoid an error during the update process.
-We also recommend that you have all other dependencies up to date so that you can run `composer update` without a package whitelist.
+We also recommend that you have all other dependencies up to date so that you can run `composer update` without a package allowlist.

 composer require acquia/blt:^10.0.0 --no-update && composer update.
 This should automatically run a BLT update script.
 Make sure to follow any instructions provided by the script (including running